SEIR-7-06/React-useState-useEffect/README.md

 export default GameList;
 ```

-Since we are pulling our data the const we declared in GamesListPage.jsx, we also need to modify our Game.jsx starter code to be:
+We also need to modify our Game.jsx starter code to be:

 ```js
 function Game(props) {